ngageoint/scale-ui/README.md

 ### Deployment

+#### Tagging releases

+Deployments to a user environment should be tagged with a version number.
+To prepare a tagged release:

+1. Ensure the `master` branch is checked out by running `git checkout master`.
+2. Ensure the `master` branch is updated to the latest commit and there are no pending changes by running `git pull`.
+3. Run `npm run relsease` to automatically bump the version and commit tag.
+It will print the next command you need to run.
+4. Run the `git push` command outputted by `npm run release`.
+5. Verify the new tag exists in GitHub.

 #### App config

 A dynamic config file is loaded when the web app first starts, using values in [`assets/appConfig.json`](projects/developer/src/assets/appConfig.json).
 Each key in this file will be camel-cased and injected into the Angular `environments`.
 JSON decoding is attempted for each value, allowing `true`/`false` or numerical values.